Sweet Dreams: My Top Ten Natural Remedies for InsomniaDr. Zoltan P. Rona, MD, M.Sc. March 1, 2020

 As well, this hormone helps to protect the body against cigarettes, alcohol, and pollutants through its antioxidant effects.
 It maintains cardiovascular health by reducing risk factors like high blood pressure.
 And melatonin even inhibits the growth of cancers: breast, lung, cervix, prostate and skin (melanoma); this benefit occurs through its antioxidant effects and control in balancing other hormones.

 Melatonin has been shown as safe, non-toxic and non-addictive in hundreds of animal and human studies.
+You can supplement melatonin naturally through milk, almonds, bananas and more.
 Side effects are dose-dependent and reversible by reducing the dose or taking it at different times of the day.
 Potential side effects include vivid dreaming, daytime drowsiness, and anxiety.
 (Taking melatonin several hours before bedtime can prevent drowsiness the next day.)
 Those rare individuals who cannot tolerate melatonin should consider one or more of the following natural health products.

 2. MAGNESIUM – Calcium is the mineral that has always had the most media attention, along with overwhelming approval from the medical profession as a supplement that women should be taking.
 Unfortunately, taking a calcium supplement on its own has some serious drawbacks.
 Never take calcium as a stand-alone supplement because that can cause hardening of the arteries, constipation, and a higher risk of cardiovascular disease.
 But when taken with an equal amount of magnesium and vitamin K2, calcium does not cause any problems of this kind.